 New software features

-At the user groups we were really excited to give a demonstration of our new reporting database, PETL, which stands for Primetics Extract Transform and Load—and customers at the group were really enthusiastic about the new possibilities it presents.
+At the user groups, we were really excited to give a demonstration of our new reporting database, PETL, which stands for Primetics Extract Transform and Load—and customers at the group were really enthusiastic about the new possibilities it presents.
 There was lots of excitement around being able to access a simplified and consolidated view of data.
-This will users lots of time, as they will not need navigating through a complicated database.
-In addition, while reporting is traditionally a very manual and time consuming process, with PETL, creating reports is quick and easy and once a report is in the system it will automatically update, meaning your info is always current and you save lots of time.
+This will users lots of time, as they will not need to navigate through a complicated database.
+In addition, while reporting is traditionally a very manual and time-consuming process, with PETL, creating reports is quick and easy and once a report is in the system it will automatically update, meaning your info is always current and you save lots of time.
 One user was eager to tell us about how much easier PETL has made his work thanks to automatically sending key reports to Power BI!
 We’d like to thank him for his positive feedback – it’s always great to hear how our software solutions are benefiting customers.
 You can read more about PETL here.

 We also talked about future developments, including our development strategy and current plans for this year, which again were met with great excitement.
 We gave a demo of the updated customer portal at the user group too.
-As well as a sleek new look and lots of other great features, the revamped portal contains an innovation area where customers will be able submit development ideas and vote for their favourites.
+As well as a sleek new look and lots of other great features, the revamped portal contains an innovation area where customers will be able to submit development ideas and vote for their favourites.
 Customers were keen to see how it worked, and we demonstrated how you add an idea and vote for another user’s idea.
 This is just one of the ways in which we are continuing to ensure that we create software that really meets the needs of our users—and it went down really well at the user groups.

 Maximising customer experience

-At the user groups we also spoke about how we are looking to optimise customers’ experiences of both the development phase and actual use of the software, in a number of ways.
-Firstly, we are increasingly moving to using Agile development.
-This is a method of developing software which has a high level of customer input and collaboration and uses short development cycles to build and test different software functionalities according to shifting priorities.
+At the user groups, we also spoke about how we are looking to optimise customers’ experiences of both the development phase and actual use of the software, in a number of ways.
+Firstly, we are increasingly moving to use Agile development.
+This is a method of developing software that has a high level of customer input and collaboration and uses short development cycles to build and test different software functionalities according to shifting priorities.
 For more information on this, see our recent blog post Agile Development at Primetics.
 We have moved towards this method of development as there is an increased customer focus and it presents an even better way of ensuring that our software is the perfect fit for customers’ businesses.

 We also covered how we are seeking to further improve customer experience when using the software: by moving towards systems of engagement.
 This is another topic we also recently wrote a blog post about.
-While systems of record, which our software is currently based on, handle large amounts of data that is essential for the running of your business, systems of engagement are user-friendly applications that have a focus on customer experience and help us to use the data found in the systems of record.
+While systems of record, which our software is currently based on, handle large amounts of data that are essential for the running of your business, systems of engagement are user-friendly applications that have a focus on customer experience and help us to use the data found in the systems of record.
 To ensure our users have the best possible experience, we are now going to be developing systems of engagement that can be layered over the top of our existing systems of record, for boosted customer experience.